 - Warranty registration card

 Triton is a very well known and established company bringing electric shower for more than 30 years.
-You can’t go wrong by choosing Triton!
+Triton T8oz is the best electric shower in our list.

 Shower head features 5 different spray type options.